gustofied/P2Engine/README.md

 **Branch Rewind** — Rewind a conversation to x state, branch identifiers preseve causality, and bracnhes could be checked in&out from.
 Branch / Rewind — Fork a trajectory at step k; branch IDs preserve causality for comparison.

-**Rollout with Rerun Logging & visualization** — Use rollouts, with rollouts you can configure rubrics, agent teams, and variants, and then test them across different scenarios and tools.
+**Rollouts** — Use rollouts, with rollouts you can configure rubrics, agent teams, and variants, and then test them across different scenarios and tools.
 Coupled with rerun visualization get a full observablity and track it all.
 Rerun (viewer) logging & visualization.

 **Ledger Operations** — [maybe dont want the word ledger operations] Agents maintain wallets on Canton Network, perform autonomous transfers, and all transactions are immutably recorded.